 Proposal forms are available at nasa.engr.uky.edu/requests-for-proposals/forms.
 All proposals must be submitted via the NASA KY website as PDF files.
-Please title proposal documents according to the specified file naming convention, in which PI is the last name of proposer and PGM is the program category abbreviation (see Table 1).
+Please title proposal documents according to the specified file naming convention, in which PI is last name of proposer and PGM is program category abbreviation (e.g., GF, REU, TP).